Hiwonder-docs/Jetson-Nano-Development-Board/source/docs/1_Jetson_Nano_Basic_Lesson.md

 <img class="common_img" src="../_static/media/chapter_1_2/section_2/media/image12.png" style="width:500px" />

 After the first use of Jetson board ALT board, it can be directly controlled via remote tool.
-For the remote control, please refer to the material in " **[1.
-Jetson Nano Basic Lesson ->1.2 Jetson Nano ALT Basic Lesson ->1.2.6 Remote Desktop Configuration and Usage]()**".
+For the remote control, please refer to the material in " **[1.2.6 Remote Desktop Configuration and Usage](#anchor_1_2_6)**".

 ### 1.2.3 Jetson Nano System and Desktop Introduction